Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/frontend/README.md

 8.Build ParseURL and compare with routes
 9.if routes exists render it ,else render 404
 10.creat screen/error.js and render error message
+11.we will open the link then add /api/products to the link like we wrote it in the backend get